-A month ago I had the privilege to attend Beyond Sport House, an international event where organizations committed to the UN’s Sustainable Development Goals (SDGs) gathered to address the role of sports in shaping youth and driving social good around the world.
+In November, I had the privilege to attend Beyond Sport House, an international event where organizations committed to the UN’s Sustainable Development Goals (SDGs) gathered to address the role of sports in shaping youth and driving social good around the world.
 Through conversations with leaders from the NFL foundation, UN Global Compact and the Boys and Girls Club, I was inspired and reminded of my duty to do good as an organizational leader and educator.

 We were all at the event because we strongly believe in the value of collective change to solve the world’s greatest challenges.
 As educators, we have tremendous power in building community to shape the minds of youth and make progress toward social good every day.